-The TV-UCXP683T-V's universal output can be set as analog or binary using the Analog/Binary DIP switch located to the left of the output terminals.
+The TV-UC253-V's universal output can be set as analog or binary using the Analog/Binary DIP switch located to the left of the output terminals.

 When the DIP switch is in the Analog position, the universal output can be used for pulse-width modulated (PWM) control of devices, such as electrically commutated motors.
 When used in pulse-width mode, the output voltage is 12 Vdc and the frequency is locked at 80 Hz.
-Use a BAO microblock to enable this.
+Enable this by using a BAO microblock.